Neenade Naa: Cast

-Development
+Production

-Based on true story..Its director's own life story..The title of the film is inspired by a popular song in the Prajwal's earlier starrer Murali Meets Meera.
+The film is based on the director's own life story.
+The title of the film is inspired by a popular song in the Prajwal's earlier starrer Murali Meets Meera.
 The film features Prajwal's character in four different looks from a school going boy to a grown-up youth and he had to shed around 14 kilos weight for portraying the role.

 Soundtrack

 Arjun Janya has composed a total of 5 songs written by various lyricists.